w3c/FileAPI/.github/PULL_REQUEST_TEMPLATE.md

 Closes #???

-The following tasks have been completed:
+For *normative* changes, the following tasks have been completed:

- * [ ] Confirmed there are no ReSpec/BikeShed errors or warnings.
  * [ ] Modified Web platform tests (link to pull request)

 Implementation commitment: